amrit-eu/amrit-repos/README.md

 [Grype](https://github.com/anchore/grype) is a vulnerability scanner for container images and filesystems.

 #### Pip Audit
-[pip-audit](https://pypi.org/project/pip-audit/)is a tool for scanning Python environments for packages with known vulnerabilities.
+[pip-audit](https://pypi.org/project/pip-audit/) is a tool for scanning Python environments for packages with known vulnerabilities.

 ### TypeScript
 #### ESLint